2020 Tennessee elections: Senate

-County results

 Incumbent Republican Senator Lamar Alexander announced that he would not run for re-election on December 17, 2018.
 Environmentalist, activist and Democratic nominee Marquita Bradshaw, the first black woman to win a major political party nomination in any statewide race in Tennessee, was defeated by Republican nominee Bill Hagerty, former United States Ambassador to Japan and former Commissioner of the Tennessee Department of Economic and Community Development.